 This year, I'm secretly hoping Santa gets my memo for a spa day!

-Ah, the magic of homemade Christmas gifts.
+Ah, the magic of homemade Yuletide presents.
 From salt dough ornaments to hand-painted mugs, who doesn't love some crafty fun?

-And hey, if things go a little off-course and you end up covered in glitter, just keep in mind - you’re not messy, you're festive!
+And hey, if things go a little off-course and you end up covered in glitter, just keep in mind: it's not messy; it's delightful!

 17. Go to church

-Now this is one of the Christmas traditions that we never take for granted even as a separated family.
+Now, this is one of the Christian world's Nativity practices that we never take for granted, even with a co-parent.

-Going to church (not just on Christmas) is a great way to teach our kids to be thankful for the blessings and for each other.
-Let us teach them to be grateful for even the smallest things.
+Going to church (not just at this time of year) is a great reminder for our kids to be thankful for the blessings and for each other.
+Let us teach them to cherish even the smallest things.
+I believe having a strong faith is a powerful way to build resilience.
+It's also a great time to relax.

-I'm incredibly lucky that my daughters understand our situation and continue to be good girls despite their father's absence.
+I'm incredibly lucky that my daughters understand our situation and continue to be good girls despite the absence of… my ex.
 And for that, I'll be forever grateful.

 Enough with the serious talk!

 Want a memorable Yuletide party with your kiddos?
-Dressing up in hilarious Christmas outfits works every time!
+Dressing up in hilarious outfits works every time!

 You don't have to buy new ones if you need to watch what you spend.
 You can put together your very own silly costume for a more personal touch!